 - Kitchen-grade 18/8 stainless steel is currently the gold standard in the vacuum-insulated stainless steel bottle department.

 - Manna certainly delivers on its promise of keeping cold drinks for up to 24 hours and hot beverages for up to 12 hours.
-The reports of ice saving for days impressed us as well as the reports of beverages remaining cold after sitting for hours in a hot car.

 - We like the price.
 Manna bottles are more affordable than other competing brands.